MadisonAster/FooFinder/README.md

     RootModule.py
     SubFolder1/
         SubSubFolder/
-            TargetPackage/ #<- and you want to import this __init__.py
+            TargetPackage/                  <- and you want to import this package __init__.py
     SubFolder2/
         SubSubFolder/
-            CurrentModule.py #<- you are here
+            CurrentModule.py                <- you are here

 from FooFinder.RootModule import TargetPackage
 ```